Naziha-1986/-reading-notes.md/class-01.md

-# 1. Jon Ducket book Summriaztion:
+# 1. Jon Duckett book Summarization:

-## Title of the book:"_HTML & CSS :Design and Build Websites_"
+## Title of the book: "_HTML & CSS :Design and Build Websites_"
 ![img](https://github.com/Naziha-1986/reading-notes.md/blob/main/book.jpg)

-*This book consider agreat book because it teachs you every thing about HTML &SCC . it helps you design and build websites, moreover if you have a website,it will help yous to have more control over the appearance of your pages .*
+*This book consider agreat book because it teaches you every thing about HTML &SCC . it helps you design and build websites, moreover if you have a website,it will help you to have more control over the appearance of your pages .*

 `Question #1` **why you need to understand HTML &CSS?**